kbaggen/Cheapfathers-Bubble-Logger/README.md

 ***So, if a keen eye on placemnt/alingment of sound probe, 5ml water amount in s-arilock and a slow/controlled fermentation in a airtight fermenter and the use of the same calibrated sensor, it is possible to use CO2 as a SG measument though a 2nd degree poly.***

 You might have to re-calculate you own polynomial based on your sound sensor and its calibration.
-Hence, make 2-3 brews and take hydrometer measuments over the time compared to SBM/L.
+Hence, make 2-3 brews and take hydrometer measuments over the time compared to SBM/L and update your polynomial.
+The same likley needed if you change sound sensor.

 ### Facebook group (if any questions)
 https://www.facebook.com/groups/2176394599141882/